tiny8877/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 &state=myState&nonce=yourNonceValue"
 ~~~

+Notes:
-**Note**: You can also create a claim directly in a Custom Authorization Server instead of on the OpenID Connect or OAuth 2.0 app.
+* You can also create a claim directly in a Custom Authorization Server instead of on the OpenID Connect or OAuth 2.0 app.
+* The maximum number of groups that you can specify must be less than 100.

 ## Create Groups Claims with a Dynamic Whitelist